What is a wireless mesh network (WMN)?

 - The lack of centralization can make routing and resource management processes more complex than with other types of wireless networks.

-- Initial network setup can be complex, as ideal node placement across different points in the area will likely involve some trial and error.
+- Initial network setup can be complex, as ideal node placement across different points in the area likely involves some trial and error.

 - For homes, node devices can be less cost-effective than traditional router/modem Wi-Fi networks.

-Read more to learn about the four main types of wireless networks and how wireless local area networks (LANs), personal area networks (PANs), metropolitan area networks (MANs) and wide area networks (WANs) compare.
+Read more to learn about the four main types of wireless networks and how wireless local area networks, personal area networks, metropolitan area networks and wide area networks compare.